lubuntu-team/manual/source/2/2.5/2.5.1/K3b.rst

 How to Launch
 -------------
-To launch K3b from the menu :menuselection:`sound and video --> K3b` or run
+To launch K3b from the menu :menuselection:`Sound & Video --> K3b` or run

 .. code::